-All children take part in a minimum of two hours of high quality PE and sporting activities each week provided by teachers, our own school's sports leader or a professional sports coach who is employed through Premier Sports.
+All children take part in up to two hours of highquality PE and sporting activities each week provided by teachers, our own school's sports leader or a professional sports coach who is employed through Premier Sports.

 A well-balanced programme of sporting activities is provided for the children that includes opportunities for expressive and creative movement through dance, as well as gymnastics, swimming, athletics, games, and outdoor and adventurous pursuits.